Skip to Content

 How do I ask the court to divide our property if I can’t file for divorce?

-Your attorney will prepare and file a “complaint” that asks the court to establish that a meretricious relationship existed between you and your partner and to divide any property that the two of you acquired during your relationship.
+Your attorney will prepare and file a “complaint” that asks the court to establish a meretricious relationship between you and your partner and to divide any property that the two of you acquired during your relationship.

 How does the court determine whether a meretricious relationship existed?